linkedin/dustjs/guides/advanced-topics.md

 ##Rendering on the server

 If performance is an even bigger concern, you may consider rendering your templates on the server as well.
-At that point, the server will send down full HTML pages to the client, instead of sending down the compiled template and the json data that it will consume.
+This means that the server will send down full HTML pages to the client, instead of sending down the compiled template and the json data that the template will consume.